KyloIO/kylo-docs/installation/KyloDeploymentGuide.rst

 By default, a new Kylo installation does not have any of its configuration properties encrypted.
-Once you have started Kylo for the first time, the easiest way to derive encrypted versions of property values is to post values to the Kylo services /encrypt endpoint to have it generate an encrypted form for you.
+Once you have started Kylo for the first time, the easiest way to derive encrypted versions of property values is to post values to the Kylo services/encrypt endpoint to have it generate an encrypted form for you.
 You could then paste the encrypted value back into your properties file and mark it as encrypted by prepending the values with {cipher}.
-For instance, if you wanted to encrypt the Hive datasource password specified in applicaition.properties (assuming the password is “mypassword”), you can get it’s encrypted form using the curl command like this:
+For instance, if you wanted to encrypt the Hive datasource password specified in applicaition.properties (assuming the password is “mypassword”), you can get its encrypted form using the curl command like this:

 .. code-block:: shell